Yorkshire (Dialect) Links

 The Northumbrian Language Society has existed since 1983 to promote, preserve, research, publish and enjoy those rich dialects from Northumberland to NW Durham (including Tyneside), descendants of the speech of the Angles, which have survived particularly in the Northumbrian 'burr' area.

-Website interested in establishing any commonality within the Lower Tees area, differences and how the dialect relates to the North Yorkshire dialects to the south, Durham dialects to the north and Teesdale dialect to the west.
+Glossary of the dialect of the Lower Tees area, and how the dialect relates to the North Yorkshire dialects to the south, Durham dialects to the north and Teesdale dialect to the west.

 Website promoting the Lakeland dialect